OSGeo/PROJ/docs/source/index.rst

 Mailing List
 ================================================================================

-The PROJ.4 mailing list can be found at http://lists.maptools.org/mailman/listinfo/proj
+The PROJ mailing list can be found at http://lists.maptools.org/mailman/listinfo/proj

 Indices and tables
 ==================